How To Buy Bitcoin In NZ: A Beginner’s Guide

 If people had been storing their coins in their own wallets, this wouldn't have happened.

-Who should use EasyCrypto to buy Bitcoin?
+Who should use Swyftx to buy Bitcoin?

 When it comes to Bitcoin, most people are interested in buying $200 or $500 or maybe a few thousand dollars as an investment.
-EasyCrypto is absolutely perfect for this and you won't find a service better suited for it.
+Swyftx is absolutely perfect for this and you won't find a service better suited for it.

 As you get more involved and educated about Bitcoin, you may also become interested in purchasing other cryptocurrencies such as Ethereum or Ripple XRP or Litecoin, and many others.
-EasyCrypto allows you to buy all of these as well, and has more than seventy of the most established cryptocurrencies which you can buy directly with NZD.
+Swyftx allows you to buy all of these as well, and has more than seventy of the most established cryptocurrencies which you can buy directly with NZD.

 They're also one of the safest options and operate everything legally and above board as a registered provider, so you know you're protected by NZ law, which is not the case when dealing with overseas brokers and exchanges.